douobb/2025-AI-FinalProject/README.md

 After all rounds are completed, You should be able to inspect the predictions the model has made as images in the `data_split/prediction/` folder.

 You should also see the production of `loss.png` image, and `IntensityNet_model.pth` storing trained model parameters.  <br />
-To open "IntensityNet_model.pth", the following is themethos
+To open `IntensityNet_model.pth`, the following is themethos
 ```
 model = IntensityNet()
 state_dict = torch.load("full_path_to_the_pth_directory/IntensityNet_model.pth")